-I am delighted to announce the world premiere of “JFK.
+I am delighted to announce the release of “JFK.
 The Last Speech.”
 Five Amherst classmates —Neil Bicknell, the executive producer, and four other classmates and I as associate producers — had the privilege of working with producer-director Bestor Cram and Northern Light Productions to make this documentary.
 The film addresses the relevance of the JFK’s last speech at the time and the impact that it made in the lives of those who were there.
-I hope you enjoy it and ask your local PBS to air it!
+I hope you enjoy it and ask your local station to air it!

 “JFK The Last Speech” explores the dramatic relationship between two seminal Americans—President John F. Kennedy and the poet Robert Frost—which reached its tragic climax in a surprising encounter with Soviet Premier Nikita Khrushchev at the height of the Cold War.

 Frost, a professor at Amherst, had “said” a poem at Kennedy’s inauguration, and John F Kennedy spoke at Amherst College in 1963 for the dedication of the new Robert Frost Library.
 JFK took the opportunity to address the future leaders in the audience – not just about poetry but about power and impact – and it has been called the “most majestic” speech of his career.
 He was assassinated just weeks later.
 However, few people knew the story behind the speech and the connection between John F. Kennedy and Robert Frost.
 The film addresses both this story, and how the speech altered the lives of a group of Amherst college classmates who witnessed this compelling address.
 He spoke of the obligation of those “given a running start in life” to serve the public interest.

 “The men who create power make an indispensable contribution to a nation’s greatness.
 But the men who question power make a contribution just as indispensable – for they determine whether we use power or power uses us.”

 – John F. Kennedy, delivered at Amherst College October 26, 1963